lightninginabox/btcpi/index.md

 DIY Bitcoin/Lightning Node for under $200!

 - Looking for a Plug & Play Node?
 [Order for $314.59](https://lightninginabox.co/product/btcpi/)
-- Order custom Lightning Shell from [CryptoCloaks](https://cryptocloaks.com).
+- Get a custom shell from [CryptoCloaks](https://cryptocloaks.com).
 Compatible with Triton & Lightning Shell.

 ## Install BTCPayServer in 5 easy steps.
 **Warning!
 Your external SSD will be reformatted, make sure your drive does not contain anything you plan to keep.**